GarettGazay/ALTR_PROJECT/README.md

+# ALTR: Advantage Leveraging Transportation Reinforcement
-# Transportation Scheduling App with Reinforcement Learning
+Transportation Scheduling App with Reinforcement Learning

 ## Overview

-This project implements a transportation scheduling system using reinforcement learning (RL) to optimize the distribution of rides across available assets.
+ALTR is a transportation scheduling system using reinforcement learning (RL) to optimize the distribution of rides across available assets.
 The goal is to efficiently allocate rides while minimizing mileage, maximizing time efficiency, and balancing the ride distribution across assets.

 ## Key Features